eyandocumet/eyandocumet.github.io/projects/pyro.md

 # Overview

-πRo-Bot is a prototype, semi-autonomous fire suppression system engineered for operation in hazardous or remote environments.
+πRo-Bot is a prototype fire suppression system engineered for operation in hazardous or remote environments.
 It consists of a 2.5DoF robotic turret, capable of detecting flames and delivering retardant (water in our case).
 The system supports both autonomous and manual operation modes and is also capable of preemptively applying retardant to mitigate fire spread.

 # Skills Demonstrated
 - **Computer Aided Design** – Parametric mechanical design using *Fusion 360*, including assemblies, joints, and toleranced components.